mariacarreira/mariacarreira.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am a PhD Candidate at Massachusetts Institute of Technology (MIT) in the Department of Biology.
-I work in the Davis lab and am interested in the applications of deep learning to single-particle cryo-electron microscopy (cryo-EM).
+I am advised by Joey Davis and am interested in the applications of deep learning to structural biology, particularly single-particle cryo-electron microscopy (cryo-EM).
+I obtained my BSc in Biochemistry from University College London (UCL).